clojure-quant/infra-guix/DOC/environment.md

 1:17 AM <terpri> (info "(guix) Invoking guix environment") shows how to change the prompt on foreign distros (it's just based on $GUIX_ENVIRONMENT existing)

-# QEMU

-qemu-img create -f qcow2 my_guix.cow 4G
-qemu-system-x86_64 \
- -enable-kvm -cpu host \ # feel free to remove this line if you do not have KVM set up -net user -net nic,model=virtio \
- -m 1G \
- -hda my_guix.img \
- -hdb guixsd-usb-install-0.9.0.x86_64-linux \
- -boot menu=on

-groups: libvirt libvirt-qemu

-If you’re using Intel processor, then make sure your processor has support for hardware virtualization.
-If it does, then make sure VT-x or VT-d extension is enabled from the BIOS of your computer

-packages:  virt-manager

-Indeed, it was disabled in the BIOS, after I enabled virtualisation, /dev/kvm appeared.

- (service qemu-binfmt-service-type
-  (qemu-binfmt-configuration
-   (platforms (lookup-qemu-platforms "arm" "aarch64" "i686" "ppc"))))

 # Export ISO image

-C2.scm  ->see myLinux/distros/guix

 guix system disk-image -t iso9660 /home/andreas/Documents/myguix/c2.scm
 /gnu/store/6phpslb8z6zz6npii8qcnsrcvmwqz982-image.iso